Copy link

 - After inpatient treatment program, the ACP is discharged either to a halfway house or directly to the community.

-- Most states allow healthcare professionals to return to work, provided ACPs in recovery remain under supervision that includes:
+- Most states allow health care professionals to return to work, provided ACPs in recovery remain under supervision that includes:

 - regular contact with a caseworker;